from __future__ import annotations

 ----------

-List of modules to initialize the model with.
-Default is an
+module(s) to initialize the model with.
+Default is None, which

 Initial random key for the model.
 Default is None.
 If None, a

-new random key will be generated using JAX's random.PRNGKey.
+new random key will be generated using JAX's ``random.key``.
 If

 an integer is provided, it will be used as the seed to create